 The medical treatment include dopaminergic agents used to treat Parkinson's disease, sedative drugs and anticonvulsant medications.

 Another medications which are sometimes prescribed to help patients sleep more restfully are benzodiazepines, such as diazepam and clonazepam.
-But these medications should not be used in apnea patients since they can aggravate their disorder.
+But these medications should not be used in apnea patients since they can aggravate their condition.

 Whichever drug is chosen, it should be used initially in a low dose and timed to be given before the onset of the symptoms.
 The dose of the drugs should be gradually increased until the symptoms are adequately controlled.